Alkimos Seawater Desalination Plant Perth, WA

 NPE successfully implemented the dewatering and water management system, achieving the target drawdown and enabling safe, dry, and uninterrupted construction of the twin-shaft structure.
 The system is engineered for operational flexibility and sustained performance, supporting staged excavation and seamless integration with broader construction activities across the ASDP site.

-West Dapto Dewatering & Water Treatment NSW
+Residential Development Dewatering & Water Treatment – Calderwood, NSW